Create a high quality invoice now!Make an Invoice Now

 - Where to Look for Jobs

-- Meeting with clients and team members to discuss the problem(s) that need to be solved
+- Meet with clients and team members to discuss the problem(s) that need to be solved;

-- Conduct benchmarking and testing to identify security or performance flaws
+- Conduct benchmarking and testing to identify security or performance flaws; and

 - Back-end web: $75 – $150/hr